marocchino/sticky-pull-request-comment/README.md

 ### `delete`

-**Optional** Delete the previously created comment.
-Only `true` is allowed.
-Just skip this option when you don't need it.
+**Optional** Delete a previously created comment.
+Use `header` to point to which comment you want to delete.
+Only `true` is allowed (i.e. delete this this option if you don't need it).

 ### `message`